Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 BLUE PENGUINS PUKEKURA EXPERIENCE TOUR INFORMATION

-The beach we visit to view the penguins is owned by local Māori, we spend time learning about their dedication to the preservation of the area and the wildlife inhabitants throughout this one and a half hour guided tour.
+Then a short walk to our reserve.
 This small beach (Takiharuru) has a population of over 250 breeding pairs of kororā/little penguins.
 It is now the largest penguin colony on the Otago Peninsula.

-Then just before sunset, we move back onto our purpose-built platform to watch and wait for the first birds to return from sea.
 Penguin arrival time does vary from night to night, and we highly recommend our guests come prepared by wearing extra layers of clothing.
 It often gets cold when the sun goes down.

 We can't stress this enough, for your enjoyment, wearing extra layers of clothes will go a long way to making this one of your most memorable experiences.